The Way to Ask for a Raise

 That’s why it’s critical to always keep your future in mind.
 People talk.
 You don’t want your superiors to be those people, and you certainly don’t want them to spread the story of the scene you made when they refused you a raise.
 However great it might feel in the moment, unprofessionalism is never a good look on an employee.
 In fact, your boss is likely to use it as a retrospective justification for refusing that raise in the first place!

 Frankly, it’s about more than career and reputation—it’s also a question of pride.
 This may seem a bit deep for an article on raises, but consider: what do you want to be remembered for?
 Life is full of endings—quitting, retiring, dying—and others pay attention to how we handle these difficult moments.
 Do you want to be remembered as someone who behaved badly at the office, or as a person who exemplified self-control at every moment, on every level?
 Most of us will opt for the former.

-But if you are one of the latter, and you are determined to quit in an absolutely show-stopping fashion, then by all means—make sure you get good video.
+But, if you are one of the latter, and you are determined to quit in an absolutely show-stopping fashion, then by all means—make sure you get a good video.

 Let’s revisit your dream raise negotiation.

 You open the door and walk-in.
 Unbeknownst to your boss, you have a job offer in your email, and a signed resignation letter locked in your top drawer.